 This is the case for the Ogiek people who live at Chepkitale, on Mount Elgon in western Kenya.
 Despite having proven themselves as the best custodians of the forest, their presence on their own lands was made illegal in 2000 when their land was made into a national game reserve without their consent.
 They have since faced evictions, violence and even the burning of their homes by the Kenya Forest Service (KFS).

-The destruction of the forests on Mt.
-Elgon not only causes greenhouse gas emmissions, but the degradation of the area’s ability to regulate the flow of water to the farmers in the densely populated lands below Mt Elgon.
-It also results in reduced availability of natural resources such as medicinal plants for the community, flowers for bees for their honey, pasture for their livestock and finally, security for elephants and other wildlife that inhabit the area.
+The destruction of the forests on Mount Elgon not only causes greenhouse gas emissions, but the degradation of the area’s ability to regulate the flow of water to the farmers in the densely populated lands below.
+Equally, as availability of their natural resources reduce, it damages the Ogiek’s wellbeing and way of life.
+They rely on the provision of these resources such as medicinal plants for the community, flowers for bees for their honey and pasture for their livestock.

 The overall aim of this project is to support the Ogiek in gaining legal rights for their lands and to strengthen dialogue between the Ogiek and external forces, including conservation agencies and the local government.

 This project relates directly to the needs of the Ogiek in securing their land rights.
 This has involved:

 The Ogiek number some 5,000 people.
 Their territory covers an area of 178,000 hectares of forest and moorland type habitat.
 They live 3,500m above sea level on Mount Chepkitale, which is part of the Mount Elgon mountain and is known for its outstanding plant diversity, many of which are endemic to these slopes.
 It also acts as a ‘water tower’ for the region’s settlements below the hills.